ebeneditos/telegram.bot/docs/index.md

 updates <- bot$getUpdates()
 ```

-This will retreive a `list` generated from the JSON response from the server.
+This will retrieve a `list` generated from the JSON response from the server.
 In order to send a response, you can do it so with the following command:

 ```r
 bot$sendMessage(chat_id = <chat-id>, text = 'TestReply')